taoshidev/proprietary-trading-network/docs/miner.md

 - Do not reuse the password of your mainnet wallet.
 - Make sure your incentive mechanism is resistant to abuse.
 - Your incentive mechanisms are open to anyone.
 They emit real TAO.
 Creating these mechanisms incur a lock_cost in TAO.
 - Before attempting to register on mainnet, we strongly recommend that you run a miner on the testnet.
+- Miners should use real exchange prices directly for training and live data purposes.
+This should come from MT5 and CB Pro / Binance.
+They should not rely on the data sources validators are providing for prices, as the data is subject to change based on potential downtime and fallback logic.

 # System Requirements